MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-commandline.md

 ---

-# Install Machine Learning Server for Windows from a command line
+# Commandline install for Machine Learning Server for Windows

 This article provides syntax and examples for running Machine Learning Server **ServerSetup.exe** from the command line.
 You can use command line parameters for an internet-connected or offline installation.
 A command line installation requires administrator permissions.

-Before you start, review the following articles for system requirements, prerequisites, download links, and steps:
+Before you start, review the following articles for requirements and restrictions:

 + [Install Machine Learning Server 9.2.1 on Windows](machine-learning-server-windows-install.md) for an internet-connected installation.
 + [Offline installation](machine-learning-server-windows-offline.md) for a machine with no internet access.